sammessenger/holberton-system_engineering-devops/README.md

-This repository contains answers to the holberton school project 0x00 SHell, basics
+This repository will hold all of my Holberton Devops Projects